tgstation/tgstation/tgui/README.md

 - See inherited props: [Box](#box)

+### `Divider`

+Draws a horizontal or vertical line, diving a section into groups.
+Works like the good old `<hr>` element, but it's fancier.

+Props:

+- `vertical: boolean` - Divide content vertically.
+- `hidden: boolean` - Divider can divide content without creating a dividing line.

 ### `Dropdown`

 A simple dropdown box component.
 Lets the user select from a list of options